rsksmart/devportal-1.0/guides/rif-enveloping/getting-started.md

 ### Docker Build

-To build the default `PAPYRUS-2.1.0`, run
+To build the default `PAPYRUS-2.1.0`, run the command below in the `rsknode` folder.

 ```shell
 docker build -t rskj:2.1.0-PAPYRUS .